-Think about your readers
+Think about your readers.

 If you’re having trouble choosing wedding ceremony readings, it might help to think about the people who will be speaking at your ceremony.
 If you’ve selected a young child to speak, a passage from a children’s book would be appropriate.
-Or a friend who’s a Shakespeare buff might enjoy reading a passage from the Bard.
+Or your best friend who’s a Shakespeare buff might enjoy reading a passage from the Bard.
 Obviously it’s most important that the readings reflect you and your spouse, but tailoring the readings to your readers can help you sort through the options—and help your readers feel even more comfortable speaking in front of a crowd.

 How long should a wedding ceremony reading be?

 The readings portion of your ceremony should last no more than five minutes, and each individual reading should be one to three minutes each.
 Before selecting a wedding ceremony reading, time yourself reading it very slowly and clearly to see how long it will take to present at your ceremony.
-Any individual reading longer than three minutes should be edited down or you might want to consider an different passage.
+Any individual reading longer than three minutes should be edited down or you might want to consider a different passage.

 Make sure you read the text of any potential wedding ceremony reading very closely—and ask others to read it as well.
 You want to make sure that the words are meaningful of course, but also that they feel appropriate for the occasion.
 Don’t include readings that contain unsavory language or would make your guests uncomfortable for any reason.
 Your readings should be uplifting and while they can be emotional and sentimental, have a generally positive message.

-Pick a classic
+Pick a classic.

 There are many popular religious and secular readings that are frequently read at wedding ceremonies.
-These include 1 Corinthians 13 (which starts with “Love is patient, love is kind…”), “How Do I Love Thee” by Elizabeth Barrett Browning, William Shakespeare’s Sonnet 116, “On Marriage” from The Prophet by Khalil Gibran, and excerpts from The Velveteen Rabbit by Margery Williams.
+These include 1 Corinthians 13 (which starts with “Love is patient, love is kind…”), “How Do I Love Thee” by Elizabeth Barrett Browning, William Shakespeare’s Sonnet 116, “On Marriage” from The Prophet by Khalil Gibran, "I Carry Your Heart With Me" by e.e. cummings, and excerpts from The Velveteen Rabbit by Margery Williams.
 Obviously there are many more, but these are some tried and true examples.

-Choose your favorites
+Choose your favorites.

 An easy way to choose a wedding ceremony reading that reflects your personality is to select an excerpt from a poem, book, or song lyrics that you and your future spouse already enjoy.
 Think about your favorite writers, and passages that might be ideal for a wedding.
 Usually, wedding ceremony readings focus on love—but there’s a wide range of what’s appropriate.
 Readings can be emotional, sweet, romantic, or even funny—as long as they feel true to you and the style of your ceremony.

-Think outside the box
+Think outside the box.